Two competitors in a ring; only one can emerge victorious. In the case of Acumatica vs. Sage 100, the fight was over before it began.

 While both Acumatica and Sage 100 provide industry-specific functionality, there are significant disparities.
 For example, while Sage 100 and Acumatica offer Bill of Materials, Work Orders, and Material Requirements Planning, only Acumatica offers native Finite Capacity Planning, Production Scheduling, Shop Floor Control, Product Configurator, Equipment Management, and more.

-In Distribution and Retail-Commerce, both ERP systems have Sales Order Management, Purchase Order Management, Inventory Management, and Return Merchandise Authorization (RMA).
+In Distribution and Retail, both ERP systems have Sales Order Management, Purchase Order Management, Inventory Management, and Return Merchandise Authorization (RMA).
 However, Acumatica features embedded Barcodes, Warehouse Management (WMS), Native eCommerce storefront integration (Shopify, BigCommerce), Native Point-of-Sale (POS) device integration, Wave Picking, Multi-Bins, and Matrix Items.

 Construction and General Business modules for each company follow the same pattern.
 One company that implemented Sage (first Sage MAS 90 then Sage 100) and experienced these inequalities is specialty contractor Spohn Associates.
 Their Acumatica customer success story explains that their unique needs were not being met by Sage 100 and their in-house Access database.